Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning

 \section{CONCLUSIONS}

-In this paper, we proposed \textit{RiskMM}, an interpretable cooperative end-to-end autonomous driving framework leveraging a Risk Map as Middleware.
+In this paper, we proposed \textit{RiskMM}, an interpretable cooperative end-to-end cooperative driving framework leveraging a \textit{Risk Map as Middleware}.
 By explicitly modeling the spatiotemporal risk distribution derived from the multi-agent spatiotemporal representation of the scenario, RiskMM enhances both the interpretability and safety of the downstream planning module.
-Moreover, a interpretable learning-based MPC module integrates explicit physical constraints and different vehicle types, facilitating transparency and quality of planning.
-Extensive experiments on the V2XPnP-Seq dataset demonstrated RiskMM's effectiveness, surpassing baseline methods in multiple tasks and maintaining strong robustness and interpretability.
-Future work includes implementing the RiskMM framework into a real-work system. \textit{RiskMM} represents a step toward more interpretable and adaptable autonomous driving, paving the way for broader adoption and trust in autonomous driving technologies.
+Moreover, a interpretable learning-based MPC module integrates explicit physical constraints and vehicle parameters, facilitating transparency and quality of planning.
+Extensive experiments on the V2XPnP-Seq dataset demonstrated RiskMM's effectiveness, surpassing baseline methods in multiple tasks and maintaining strong robustness and interpretability. \textit{RiskMM} represents a step toward more interpretable and adaptable cooperative automation.